The CAIPE Board 2021 - 2022

 Dr Andreas Xyrichis

-Andreas Xyrichis is an academic researcher and Senior Lecturer at the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care at King’s College London.
-He has held clinical, research and policy posts in London and Brussels; and his training has been in nursing, research methodology, health policy and sociology.
-He holds a BSc, a MSc and a PhD all from King’s.
+Andreas Xyrichis is the Editor-in-Chief of the international Journal of Interprofessional Care – the most influential academic journal in the field of interprofessional science, ranked in the top quartile of Thomson-Reuters impact factor list of Health Policy & Services journals.
+He is currently based at King’s College London, England, having previously held clinical, research and policy posts in London and Brussels.
+His training has been in nursing, research methodology, health policy and sociology; and he holds a BSc, a MSc and a PhD, all from King’s College London.

 Juan-Jose Beunza, MD, PhD, SM1, MMed